Bonjour Monsieur Shlomi

+Plot summary

-Shlomi lives with his jealous and pretentious mother, his soldier brother, and their elderly grandfather.
+Shlomi (Oshri Cohen) lives with his jealous and pretentious mother, his soldier brother, and their elderly grandfather.
 Although not doing well in school, Shlomi is a gifted cook and takes care of most household chores, while all the grownups around him are busy with their childish affairs, neglect him, and ignore his dyslexia.

 Shlomi tries to be invisible, especially at school, until a routine math test catches the attention of Shlomi's teacher, who suspects that a unique gift lies behind that dormant facade.
 The school's headmaster takes Shlomi under his wing, and Shlomi blossoms.